Helping You to Maximize Your Academic Pursuits

 GHIG also provides opportunities to serve underserved communities, collaborate with community members to derive solutions, and to empower community members in their journey to achieve, maintain and sustain their health.

-Hematology Oncology Palliative and End of Life Care (H.O.P.E.)
-Interest Group
+Hematology Oncology Palliative and End of Life Care (HOPE) Interest Group

 Specialty Student Interest Group

-Inland Empire Street Medicine
+Inland Empire Street Medicine Clinic

 Internal Medicine Interest Group (IMIG)